 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Jail, yard and pod layout and facility

 - Jail gangs

 - Inmate programs and activities

 To get this kind of information, you will have to do a search for their driving history.

 Have you ever tried to search for someone’s criminal records?
 How easy was it?
-Did you search online or did you call the Dauphin County courthouse? was the information you recieved correct?
+Did you search online or did you call the Dauphin County courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal backgrounds and records, and your story could help other people that are in the same situation.

 Click here to share your story